kwp-lab/rss-reader-mcp/README.md

 ### Usage Examples

-- Basic RSS Feed Fetching
+- Basic RSS feed fetching

   > Can you fetch the latest 5 headlines from the BBC News RSS feed?
   > URL: <https://feeds.bbci.co.uk/news/rss.xml>

-- Full Article Content Extraction
+- Full article content extraction
   > Please extract the full content of this article and format it as Markdown:
   > <https://example.com/news/article-title>